-Approved Arrangements are voluntary arrangements entered into with the Department of Agriculture, Water and the Environment.
+Approved Arrangements are voluntary arrangements entered into with The Department of Agriculture, Fisheries and Forestry.
 These arrangements allow importers to manage biosecurity risks and/or perform the documentary assessment of goods in accordance with departmental requirements, using their own sites, facilities, equipment, and people, and without constant supervision by the department and with occasional compliance monitoring or auditing.